WeiChihLin/a-weichih-project/README.md

 * pytest 6.1.1

 This project has been build by the anaconda.
 Please use the anaconda to build the environment with requirement.txt to run this project.
+You can refer the following steps in the website to install the anaconda. (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

 ### Installing